meagerfindings/Student-Scheduler/java/com/meagerfindings/matgreten/c196_student_scheduler_mat_greten/readme.md

 #### Required to have:

-- menus
 - ability to highlight terms to delete them
     - switch delete to select, and add select to the action bar options
 - ~~deletion protection for terms with courses~~
 - ~~find out what this requirement means: `an intent class`~~
     - satisfied by passing information between activities using the built in _intent class_
         - call this out in the readme.md when finishing up documentation.
-- find out what this requirement means: `a menu`
 - find out what this requirement means: `action bar`
 - notifications or alerts
     - hook up to: